Tib3rius/tib3rius.github.io/interview-questions.md

 <div class="answer"><button class="toggle">Show/Hide Answer</button><div class="hidden"><ol>
 <li>Only GET, HEAD, or POST methods are allowed.</li>
-<li>Only the following headers can be manually set: Accept, Accept-Languagr, Content-Language, Content-Type, Range.</li>
+<li>Only the following headers can be manually set: Accept, Accept-Language, Content-Language, Content-Type, Range.</li>
 <li>If Content-Type is set, it must use one of the following: application/x-www-form-urlencoded, multipart/form-data, text/plain.</li>
 <li>If XMLHttpRequest was used, no event listener must be registered on the XMLHttpRequest.upload property.</li>
 <li>No ReadableStream object was used.</li></ol></div></div>